inventhouse/allgit/README.md

 -----
 Allgit expects to find Python 3.5+ in the path as `python3`; personally, I like the [Anaconda distribution](https://www.anaconda.com/download/) to bring macOS into the modern age.

-Although allgit is self-contained other than the Python standard libraries, cloning this repository is recommended so it can be kept up-to-date:
+Although allgit is self-contained other than the Python standard library, there are also some scripts to add additional functionality, so cloning this repository is recommended so it can all be kept up-to-date:

 `$ git clone https://github.com/inventhouse/allgit.git`

-It can then be added to the path and/or aliased to make it as easy to use as possible; add these to your `~/.bash_profile` or preferred shell's config file:
+The allgit directory can then be added to the path and the command aliased to make it as easy to use as possible; add these to your `~/.bash_profile` or preferred shell's config file:

 `PATH=$PATH:/path/to/allgit`